favware/cliff-jumper/README.md

   -V, --version                output the version number -n, --name <string>          The package name to release -p, --package-path <string>  The path to the current package.
 For non-monorepos this is just "."
-  -b, --bump [boolean]         Whether the package should be bumped or not (default: false) --first-release [boolean]    Whether this is the first release (skips bumping the version) (default: false) -o, --org <string>           The NPM org scope that should be used WITHOUT "@" sign or trailing "/" (default: "") --preid [string]             The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver (default: "")
+  --dry-run                    Whether the package should be bumped or not.
+When this is set no actions will be taken and only the release strategy will be logged
-  -t, --skip-tag [boolean]     Whether to skip creating a git tag (default `true` when CI=true, `false` otherwise) (default: false)
+  --first-release              Whether this is the first release (skips bumping the version) -o, --org <string>           The NPM org scope that should be used WITHOUT "@" sign or trailing "/" --preid [string]             The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver -t, --skip-tag               Whether to skip creating a git tag (default `true` when CI=true, `false` otherwise) (default: false)
   -v, --verbose                Whether to print verbose information (default: false) -h, --help                   display help for command
 ```